 As National Chair of SAG-AFTRA Performers With Disabilities Committee, I'm proud to have chaired a successful meeting of the AMPTP/PWD Task Force in Hollywood, which generated more PWD auditions this TV pilot season.
 I'm also working with Actors Equity & Broadway League to advocate for inclusion of performers with disabilities on Broadway and in regional theatre.
 I continue to be the Watchdog for PWDs in all media, as well as the NY/LA Media Access Task Force.
 As a musical director, I have composed & performed new music for the Village Temple (NYC) and continue to conduct the marvelous Children's Choir.

-Still Standing: A Musical Survival Guide For Life's Catastrophes, Winner of the United Solo Festival Audience Award, will be presented by Cape May Stage (NJ) September 28, 2015.
-Come and see the show down the shore
+Still Standing: A Musical Survival Guide For Life's Catastrophes, Winner of the United Solo Festival Audience Award, will be presented at Performing Arts Studio West in Ingelwood, CA on May 23, 2015click here and Cape May Stage (NJ) on September 28, 2015.
+Come see the show down the shore !

 October 2014: Florida tour of Still Standing included the University of Tampa Oval Theatre, Moffitt Cancer Center and two VA hospitals, one of which, Bay Pines in St. Pete, gave me a lovely award.
 What a great audience they were!